Canadian National CN Locomotive 2747"Build it and they will travel"

 1926 CN Locomotive 2747, the first steam locomotive built in western Canada in Transcona shops 1926 CN locomotive 2747

 The Grand Truck Pacific Railway needed a repair shop in Western Canadian repair shop.
-In the 1920s a site near Winnipeg was selected, and so the town of Transcona was built to support this endeavor.
+In the early 1900s a site near Winnipeg was selected, and so the town of Transcona was built to support this endeavor.

 The shop was used to maintain locomotives, but in 1926 the Canadian National Railway (CNR) decided to start manufacturing its own locomotives.
 CN 2747 was the first steam locomotive built in Western Canada.
 It was constructed at the Transcona Shops and completed in April 1926.